 Internal conflicts are private struggles that take place inside a character’s head about life, love, family, career choice, or any other subject matter.

 This is something that has been building up inside the character from the past or from an incident that takes place in your movie.

 It can be something that makes him/her feel guilty about what happened or something that he/she thinks about on a regular basis.

-Internal conflicts don’t really have an effect on the outside world, but they do affect how your character views themselves and those around him/her.
+Internal conflicts don’t really have an effect on the outside world, but they do affect how your character views themselves and those around them.